dhnair/msc-maths/docs/index.md

 Welcome to **Deepak Nair’s MSc Mathematics Knowledge Vault**,
 a structured collection of **transcripts, study notes, and references** for the entire program.

-This repository is designed to be:
-- **Pedagogical** – Each transcript is self-contained and explanatory.
-- **Linked** – Concepts cross-reference across subjects.
-- **Obsidian-compatible** – Notes are Markdown + LaTeX ready.
-- **Publishable** – Rendered using MkDocs Material for web access.

 ---

 ## 📚 About This Project